DavisPL-Teaching/119/lecture6/README.md

 - Course eval due this Friday 11:59pm - you should have received by email

+- HW2 grades were released

+  + Autograder timeout issue - please submit on Gradescope!

+- HW make-up option:

-- HW make-up option due by Friday 11:59pm
+  + HW1 make-up option due by Friday 11:59pm

+  + HW2 make-up option and regrades due by Monday 11:59pm

 - Final study list: see `exams/final_study_list.md`.

 Plan:

-- Finish Part 3 on time and end notes.
+- Poll

+- Go over different notions of time (Part 3)

-- Go over details for the final.
+- Go over details for the final and study guide.